 Dr. Sarah Waters

-Other recent articles include “Make a Joyful Noise” Triad (Ohio Music Educators On-Line Journal) (April, 2015); “Preserving the Past, Preparing for the Future: Music Education in China” Music Educators Journal, (December 2013); “A Look at the Percussion Holdings in the Czech Museum of Music, Prague” Percussive Notes, (Vol. 51, No. 3, May 2013); and “Music,” article entry in Robert A. Waters, Jr., The A to Z of United States-Africa Relations, (Scarecrow Press, 2010).
+Waters has several publications, including "An Afternoon in Havana with Angel Terry Domech" in Percussive Notes (November, 2018); "Piece for Ghana" (Permus Publications, 2018); and "Shhh...Don't Wake the Baby" (C. Alan Publications, 2018).
+Other recent articles include “Make a Joyful Noise” in Triad (Ohio Music Educators Online Journal) (April, 2015); “Preserving the Past, Preparing for the Future: Music Education in China” in Music Educators Journal, (December 2013); “A Look at the Percussion Holdings in the Czech Museum of Music, Prague” in Percussive Notes, (Vol. 51, No. 3, May 2013); and “Music,” an article entry in Robert A. Waters, Jr., The A to Z of United States-Africa Relations, (Scarecrow Press, 2010).

-Sarah and her husband Rob live in Ada and have two boys, Donald, 12 and Robby, 10.
+Sarah and her husband, Rob, live in Ada and have two boys: Donald, 16, and Robby, 14.

 525 South Main Street